-Millions of images are uploaded to social media every day, and chances are, there are quite a few that feature your brand logo.
+Image analysis helps you see the complete picture of how your brand is getting traction online.
+And images go a long way in influencing consumer perception of your brand.
+With millions of images uploaded to social media every day, chances are good that there are quite a few that feature your brand logo.
 However, many of these photo posts often don’t include explicit brand mentions in the text.
-That means that if your brand is missing these valuable sources of intel, your social listening cup is only half full.
-Image analysis helps you see the complete picture of how your brand is getting traction online.
+If your brand is missing these valuable sources of intel, your social listening cup is only half full.

 - What is image analysis?

 - Image analysis and audience perception

 - How to grow and maintain a positive image analysis

 Image analysis ensures that you’re not missing anything online that could negatively influence potential consumers.
 And consumers are constantly bombarded by images online that could easily sway opinion.
 Here are a few stats we uncovered you’ll want to keep in mind as we get going: